 Cowboy State, a 110,000-word novel, is unpublished; I am seeking representation.

 Excerpt from Chapter 1 (1976)

-If they’d known how bad it was going to get, they’d have turned around.
-If they’d turned around, everything would have been different.
-The signs were there, but they were having a good time.
-They didn’t care.
+If they’d known how bad it was going to get, they might have turned around.
+The signs were there, but they didn’t care.
+They were having a good time.
 They were immortal.

 Not far out, when they were still passing the seventy-thousand-acre Benedict Ranch, the first flurries appeared in an ashen sky.
 Bo Hendrickson and her best friend, Greer McAlister, were seventeen; Greer’s brother, Jamie, just fifteen.
 They should have started off hours ago but hadn’t, out of inexperience and a distorted sense of capacious time.
 An entire weekend lay ahead: road trip to Laramie without adult interference, motel room to themselves, and the most indeterminate of agendas.
 Forget about winning the state basketball championship; Carey High hadn’t made it beyond quarterfinals.
 A drag, but there remained the undefeated possibility of crashing a kegger or two tonight.
 They would spend tomorrow at the University of Wyoming field house, taking part in the intrigues, scandals and rites of passage that, according to upperclassmen, would predictably play out in the bleachers and at the parties.
 Sunday, they’d sleep in and drive the two-and-a-half hours back home.